Last Update: May 16, 2025

 – CONS

-Read Our Full Review Of The ProForm Pro 2000 Treadmill Here
+Read Our Full Review Of The ProForm Carbon Pro 2000 Treadmill Here

 The Horizon 7.4 AT Treadmill is a reasonably priced running treadmill.
-Horizon treadmills are well-made with impressive warranties.
 The 7.4 AT is from their studio line, which was designed with runners in mind.
-The 7.4 AT is a good option for a runner who doesn’t quite need the top of the line specs of the Horizon 7.8 AT that also features on this list.
+The 7.4 AT is a good option for a runner who doesn’t quite need the top-of-the-line specs of the Horizon 7.8 AT, which is also featured on this list.
 It still has impressive performance specs.

 Horizon 7.4 AT Treadmill